Percutaneous Endoscopic Gastrostomy (PEG) tube

-You can give yourself feedings at any time during the day or night.
-Some people feed themselves at normal meal times.
+- Give yourself feedings at any time during the day or night.
+Some people feed themselves at normal mealtimes.
 Some people choose other times during the day or overnight.

-No matter when you decide to feed yourself, it still may be nice to sit with your family during meal times to share and talk.
+- No matter when you feed yourself, it may be nice to sit with your family during meals to share and talk.
 Also, be sure you choose feeding times that let you get enough sleep.

 You can give yourself medicine that is liquid or finely crushed and dissolved in water.
 Never mix medicines.
 Always flush the tube with a little water between each medicine and after the last medicine is given.